stacks-network/stacks-core/sip/sip-004-materialized-view.md

 In order to fully verify the MARF Merkle proof, the client would verify that:

+* The first segment proof's path's bytes are equal to the hash of the key for which the proof was requested.
+* The first segment proof ends in a leaf node, and the leaf node contains the hash of the value for which the proof was requested.
 * Each segment proof is valid -- the root hash could only be calculated from the deepest intermediate node in the segment,
 * Each subsequent segment proof was generated from a prefix of the path